rjmatthews62/TW5-rollon/README.md

 Usage **<<rollon tablename|table:string|dice_expression [times|times:number or dice_expression] >>**

 ### Parameters ###
-Parameters may be surrounded by quotes if they are to contain spaces, e.g. table:"My Table"  Any parameter except table may be passed *table - the name of the table to roll on, or a dice expression like 3d6+1.
+Parameters may be surrounded by quotes if they are to contain spaces, e.g. table:"My Table"

+* table - the name of the table to roll on, or a dice expression like 3d6+1.
 Required
-*times - the number of times to roll, or a dice expression.
+* times - the number of times to roll, or a dice expression.
 Defaults to 1.
-Prompt will prompt for a number or dice expression when you click

 ### Tables ###
 Tables are any Tiddler that contains: